seapagan/linux-comfy-chair/README.md

 distributions (Debian, Ubuntu, Kali, Mint etc etc)

-**Note that the script is geared towards and tested on _server_ versions more than Desktop ones, though it has been used successfully on both.**
+**Note that the script is geared towards and tested on _server_ versions more than Desktop ones, though it has been used successfully on both**.
+In fact my primary day-to-day machine runs Ubuntu Desktop (22.04) which was set up using this script.

 ## Prerequisites